Signage for Electric Vehicle Charging Stations

 More Information

-In 2013, California updated the California Manual on Uniform Traffic Control Devices (CA MUTCD) to include new charging station signage designs and optional pavement markings.
-In 2020, the state further clarified General Service and Specific Service signs for alternative fuels.
+The California Manual on Uniform Traffic Control Devices (2014 CA MUTCD) includes charging station signage designs and optional pavement markings, as well as policies on traffic control devices.
 These clarifications can help guide other states interested in adopting more alternative fuel signage.
-Learn more about California's standards for charging station signage and pavement markings.
+Learn more about California’s standards for charging station signage and pavement markings.